Newsletter: Save & Upload a Template

 Here is an example of how to do it:

-This is the title of your theme.
-When you create a theme give it a name that represents a short description of the theme.
+When you first create a template, give it a title that represents a short description of it by filling the “Enter template title here” field.
 The name should be no more than 150 characters.
 Examples of names can be ‘Misty Blue’, ‘Dark Red’, ‘Monthly Newsletter’, ‘Weekly Newsletter’, etc.

 Uploading an HTML file works in exactly the same way as you would upload a picture or any other file in the WordPress editor.
-Click the browse button and select the file from your hard drive and press ‘Open/Ok’ in the selection window on your computer in the file will be automatically uploaded for you.
+Click the Browse button, select the file from your computer and press ‘Open/Ok’ in the selection window.
+The file will be automatically uploaded for you.

 Set this setting to “Yes” to automatically convert all CSS rules into inline, style attributes in the HTML elements.